dixitox/azure-content/articles/sql-data-warehouse/sql-data-warehouse-overview-what-is.md

 - You can understand the performance you will see at a DWU level before you change the size of you data warehouse.

-- The underlying hardware and software of your instance can change or move without effecting your workload performance
+- The underlying hardware and software of your instance can change or move without affecting your workload performance

 - We can make adjustments to the underlying architecture of the service without affecting the performance of your workload.

-- As we rapidly improve performance in SQL Data Warehouse, we can ensure we do so in a way the is scalable and evenly effects the system.
+- As we rapidly improve performance in SQL Data Warehouse, we can ensure we do so in a way that is scalable and evenly affects the system.

 ### Data Warehouse Units